This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-1. Combine Dry Ingredients: In a medium-sized bowl, whisk together your flour, baking powder, and salt.
-If you’re using butter, add it at this stage and work it into the flour with your fingers until the mixture takes on a wet sand-like texture.
+1. Mix Dry Ingredients: In a medium bowl, whisk together the flour, baking powder, and salt.
+If using butter, work it into the flour with your fingers until the mixture resembles wet sand.

-2. Add Liquid: Pour in the hot water.
-If you’re using vegetable oil instead of butter, add it now.
+2. Add Liquids: Pour in the hot water.
+If using vegetable oil, add it now.

-3. Mix Dough: Use a fork to stir the mixture, combining the wet and dry ingredients until a dough forms.
+3. Combine Dough: Stir with a fork until the wet and dry ingredients come together into a dough.

-5. Divide and Shape: Split the dough into 4 or 5 equal portions and shape each into a round ball.
+5. Portion Dough: Divide the dough into 4 or 5 equal pieces and roll each into a ball.

 six pictures showing how to make the dough for flour tortillas.